holly-hacker/bulletforcehax/PROTOCOL.md

 Other packet types are Init, InitResponse, InternalOperationRequest, InternalOperationResponse, Message and RawMessage

+### InternalOperationRequest

+#### 1: Ping
+Sent params are:
+- 1: Your current time.
+This just get echo'd back along with the server time.

+### InternalOperationResponse

+#### 1: Ping
+Received params are:
+- 1: Original parameter 1 from request
+- 2: The time of the server

 ### OperationRequest
 Sent from client to server, usually expects a OperationResponse or Event (in the case of RaiseEvent) in return.